Indiana authorities investigate deaths of 3 patients within a week at addiction treatment center

 “Both of those factors contributed to us wanting to take a closer look at the incidents,” Warner said.

-Landmark Recovery, a Franklin, Tennessee-based company with treatment centers in several states, said in a statement that it was saddened by the three patients’ deaths, was “working closely” with authorities, and was also conducting an internal investigation “into these events.”
+Landmark Recovery, a Franklin, Tennessee-based company with 14 facilities spread across 10 states, said in a statement that it was saddened by the three patients’ deaths, was “working closely” with authorities, and was also conducting an internal investigation “into these events.”

 “Addiction is a devastating disease that impacts every socioeconomic level and because of that, we have made it our mission to not only serve those with commercial health insurance, but to provide high quality care for those with Medicaid, a population that has very few choices or support options for addiction recovery,” Landmark Recovery added in a statement sent Monday night.